TheresaLui/SelfHelpContent_v2/articles/microsoft.search/search-issuewiththejavascriptsdk.md

 ## **Recommended Steps**

 * The Azure Cognitive Search JavaScript/TypeScript SDK has two libraries.
-Please make sure you are using the correct library for the operation you'd like to perform:
+Make sure you're using the correct library for the operation that you'd like to perform:

 	* [Client library: @azure/search-documents](https://docs.microsoft.com/javascript/api/overview/azure/search-documents-readme?view=azure-node-latest) to execute indexing and search operations on an Azure Cognitive Search index
 	* [Management library: @azure/arm-search](https://docs.microsoft.com/javascript/api/overview/azure/search/management?view=azure-node-latest) to provision a new service, manage api-keys, and adjust resources

 * Upgrade to the latest version of the Azure Cognitive Search JavaScript/TypeScript SDKs from [npm](https://www.npmjs.com/package/@azure/search-documents) for fixes and improvements
-* If you encounter a bug, please create an issue on [GitHub](https://github.com/Azure/azure-sdk-for-js/issues) and mention "Azure Cognitive Search" in the title
+* If you encounter a bug, create an issue on [GitHub](https://github.com/Azure/azure-sdk-for-js/issues) and mention "Azure Cognitive Search" in the title
-* If you would like to provide feedback for a future update of the SDK, see our [feedback page](https://feedback.azure.com/forums/263029-azure-search)
+* To provide feedback for a future update of the SDK, see our [feedback page](https://feedback.azure.com/forums/263029-azure-search)

 ## **Recommended Documents**